Renaissance International School Saigon

 The Renaissance International School Saigon is a private school in District 7, Ho Chi Minh City, Vietnam.
-Founded in 2007, the school opened in May 2008, Its study program was based on British style international English medium curriculum, teaching both academic subjects, and creative/performing arts to its 500 plus students.
+Founded in 2007, the school opened in May 2008.
+Its study program was based on a British-style international English medium curriculum, teaching both academic subjects and creative/performing arts to its 500+ students.
 Its teaching staff are mostly from the UK.
-The four buildings on the school's one-hectare site include facilities such as a 350-seat auditorium, a computer resource centre, gymnasium and 25 m swimming pool.
+The four buildings on the school's one-hectare site include facilities such as a 350-seat auditorium, a computer resource centre, gymnasium and 25m swimming pool.

 Curriculum

 Renaissance offers programmes from Early Years to secondary curriculum, founded on the International British System.
 Renaissance includes the Vietnamese curriculum in the programme for Vietnamese pupils, as required by the Ministry of Education.
 Integrating practices and values from both western and eastern educational systems, the curriculum covers English, Mathematics, Science, History, Geography, Music, Drama, Information and Communication Technology, Health & Physical Education, Art and Design and selected Modern Foreign Languages.
 The pre-school curriculum (EYFS) assists pupils develop the learning potential with the concept of a "playing" & "activities" learning style.
 The programme offers opportunities for hands-on experiences.
 The primary curriculum incorporates the International Primary Curriculum (IPC) which is delivered in English.

 The secondary curriculum includes three Key Stages: